 Step 1: Start with Understanding Your Shopper

 The needs of the modern convenience shopper are changing.
-We are seeing a number of trends emerging and taking shape which will impact what convenience retailers will be stocking and what areas of the store are set for growth.
+We are seeing a number of convenience market trends emerging and taking shape which will impact what convenience retailers will be stocking and what areas of the store are set for growth.
 Some of the trends to keep in mind:

 - Growth of the eco and social conscious shopper - 82% consider themselves environmentally friendly.